sgoldenlab/simba/docs/anchored_rois.md

 ### FINDING ANIMAL-ANCHORED ROIs

 Once you have filled in your parameters above, click the `RUN` button.
+You should be able to follow the progress in the mian SimBa terminal window and the OS terminal.

+Once complete, SimBA saves all information of all the anchored ROIs for all the animals in all frames and videos in a *pickled dictionary with shapely shapes* in the `project_folder/log` directory.
+I know - a *pickled dictionary with shapely shapes* will be nonsense to many of